mrsharp-milken/cs50-workspace/README.md

 3. Run the program.
 What does it do?
 Look around!

 4. This program uses python's default graphics library, called **tkinter**.
-We'll be using it for the next project.
-For now, use google to help you add code to draw a rectangle or circle using the **tkinter** library.
+We'll be using it for the some projects in the future.

+5. For now, use google to help you add code to draw a rectangle or circle using the **tkinter** library.

 ## Submitting

-Once you've completed Step 4 above, **take a screenshot that shows the graphics and the code you added, then submit it on Blackbaud.**
+Once you've completed Step 5 above, **take a screenshot that shows the graphics and the code you added, then submit it on Blackbaud.**

 For some assignments, we'll submit using the `submit50` tool via the command line.
 It's worth installing `submit50` and `check50` now so you don't have to do it last minute later: